r-lib/gert/README.md

 Again: no need to use your Github master password in gert/git.
 Instead [generate a personal access token](https://github.com/settings/tokens/new) and enter this as the password when pushing/pulling from https remotes.
 This works both with gert and with the git command line, even when you have 2FA enabled (which you should).

 Ninja tip: use `credentials::set_github_pat()` to automatically set the `GITHUB_PAT` environment variable in your R session using the value stored in your git credential store.
-This is a safer way to store your PAT than hardcoding it in your `.Rprofile`.
+This is a safer way to store your PAT than hardcoding it in your `.Renviron`.

 ## Differences with `git2r`